A Varicocele & a Family Death Didn’t Stop This Couple’s Fertility

 Jared was open to the surgery for the varicocele, and in the end, “it improved his low sperm count a little, but it still wasn’t where it needed to be,” she says.
 “That was the turning point for us.
 It changed his mindset to, ‘We’ve got to do whatever we have to do to give it 100%.’”

-In this treatment, our fertility specialist carefully monitors the woman’s ovulation cycle through ultrasound images and estradiol (an estrogen hormone) testing as one or more viable eggs mature in the ovarian follicle.
-Medication may be prescribed to help bring all potential eggs to full maturity.
+In this treatment, our fertility specialists use lower quantities of medications to stimulate fewer eggs, and carefully monitor the woman’s cycle through ultrasound images and estradiol (an estrogen hormone) testing as one or more viable eggs mature in the ovarian follicles.
+When the eggs are deemed mature, the specialist proactively triggers ovulation with a hormone called hCG (human chorionic gonadotropin), and the eggs can be surgically retrieved.

-The goal of the meticulous monitoring is to avoid missing an early ovulation.
 When the eggs are deemed mature, the specialist proactively triggers ovulation with a hormone called hCG (human chorionic gonadotropin), and the eggs can be surgically retrieved.
 Embryologists then perform intracytoplasmic sperm injection (ICSI), inserting sperm directly into the egg and growing the resulting embryo to the blastocyst stage, at which point it is transferred back to the woman’s uterus.

-The couple went through two rounds of natural cycle IVF.
+The couple went through two rounds of minimal stimulation IVF.
 “After a completely failed first attempt, the second time I got pregnant but there was no heartbeat, and I had to have a D&C,” she says of the dilation & curettage procedure.
 “Unfortunately neither time was successful.
 We knew at that time that we had a very serious decision to make as far as do we quit or proceed with a full cycle IVF treatment.”

 NC-IVF